coryriegel/google-homepage/README.md

-This is a mock up of the Google Homepage.
-This was created during the Foundations course within The Odin Project.
+##Project Name: Google Homepage

+###Description:

+This project is from the Foundations path of The Odin Project.
+The objective of this assignment was to use HTML and CSS concepts to develop a static replica of the Google's homepage.